Digital Accessibility and ALA-Title II updates to the ADA and impact on ALA digital products & services

 Digital accessibility and libraries –recent rules impacting procurement

-There was a recent rule finalized that has a direct impact on Title II entities and the accessibility of their websites and mobile apps, and a big part of the rule highlights the importance of accessibility of third-party services.
-With that, we’ve had several entities already reach out across various ALA channels to inquire about our compliance status, and some have noted that they won’t be able to move forward with their current ALA product(s) until receiving our documentation.
+In 2024, a rule was finalized that has a direct impact on Title II entities and the accessibility of their websites and mobile apps.
+A big part of the rule highlights the importance of accessibility of third-party services.
+With that, we’ve had several library systems, both public and academic, already reach out across various ALA channels to inquire about our compliance status, and some organizations have noted that they won’t be able to move forward with their current ALA product(s) until receiving our documentation.

 What requests your unit may receive